client9/misspell/README.md

 *Versioning*  Some type of versioning is needed so reporting mistakes and errors is easier.

-*Feedback*  Mistakes would be sent to some server for agregation and feedback review.
+*Feedback*  Mistakes would be sent to some server for aggregation and feedback review.

 *Contractions and Apostrophes* This would optionally correct "isnt" to "isn't", etc.